What are Gerber files and how they are used in PCB manufacturing process

 This is the oldest format where the file is represented in numerical control format.
 This was compatible with the photo plotters used in the 1970s.
 However, on account of several disadvantages of the format, manual input of d-codes and more, the use of these files is fairly restricted and several other Gerber files have been developed.

 This format has been in use since 1998.
 This uses an embedded format, unit, and data information.
 This allows for standard sizes and custom apertures.
-The other advantages with this format include:
+The other advantages of this format include:

 - Multiple layer structures for single layers